florimondmanca/www/README.md

 ## Usage

-- Serve the blog only:
+- Serve the blog only (for development, w/ hot reload):

 ```bash
 npm start